Christoph Heusgen

-to be succeeded by Jens Stoltenberg.

 Heusgen served as German Ambassador to the United Nations in New York from 2017 to 2021.
 He was Under-Secretary for Foreign and Security Policy in the German Chancellery from 2005 to 2017, and described as Angela Merkel's most influential foreign policy and security adviser.
 During Germany's tenure as a non-permanent member of the United Nations Security Council, Heusgen served as President of the Council in April 2019 and assumed the presidency again in July 2020, with his term ending in December 2020.

 Early life and education

 The son of pharmacists, Heusgen grew up in Neuss where he graduated from Quirinus-Gymnasium in 1973.
 During his high school years, he spent a year as an exchange student at Western Reserve Academy, a boarding school in Hudson, Ohio.
 Heusgen studied in St. Gallen, at Georgia Southern University (GSU) and at Panthéon-Assas University in Paris, and obtained a doctorate from the University of St. Gallen in 1980.

 Heusgen also enjoyed watching football, stating that he was a fan of FC Bayern Munich.